althea-net/rita-installer/README.md

 Eventually we will publish more traditional packages, right now this automates the installation process and system setup.

+If you are looking for somthing simple to spin up in a vm please use [The x86 OpenWrt image](https://github.com/althea-mesh/althea-firmware/releases/) it's a far more polished and complete package, this repo is primarily useful when you need to run Althea on a non-openwrt platform.

 ---

 ## Is this where I get Althea?